A Winning Formula for Emotional Intelligence & Leadership Success

 Could it be Intellect, Empathy and Pragmatism?

-One friend is always particularly incredible in the way she balances practical advice, caring and kind thoughts as well as smart ideas about what possible action points.
-I wanted to thank her and let her know what made her support so special.
-I landed on telling her that the unique blend of intellect, empathy and pragmatism she offered was what made her such a diamond.
-Her formula for incorporating facets of heart, head and hands had a genuine positive impact on my wellbeing and made me thankful to have her in my life.
+One friend in particular has often been a rock in the way they balance practical advice, caring and kind thoughts, along with smart ideas and suggested actions.
+I wanted to thank them and let them know what made their support so special.
+I landed on telling them that the unique blend of intellect, empathy and pragmatism they offered was what made them such a diamond.
+Their ability to incorporate facets of heart, head and hands had a genuine positive impact on my wellbeing and I was thankful for the benefit of having them as a friend.

 This got me thinking…!

-This combination of attributes definitely make for special and valuable friendships; do they also have the potential to make special and valuable leaders, colleagues, teams and cultures…?
+This combination of attributes definitely makes for special and valuable friendships; do they also have the potential to make special and valuable leaders, colleagues, teams and cultures…?
 Are we on to something here?

 In today’s fast-paced and ever-evolving business landscape, success is not just about caring for your people, making the right decisions or having a brilliant mind.
 Is it perhaps about striking a harmonious balance between intellect, empathy, and pragmatism?
-Think of it as the secret sauce to thrive in the modern business world where the intricacies of human interaction, teamwork, and leadership success play a pivotal role.
+Think of it as a human formula for thriving in the modern business world where the intricacies of human interaction, teamwork and leadership success play a pivotal role.

 The Brain Power (Head)